-To comprehend the spatial distribution of the lead-lag relationship, composites of different variables from a week before and after the MHW genesis date are presented in Figure 4b.
+To comprehend the spatial distribution of the lead-lag relationship, composites of different variables from ten days before and after the MHW genesis date are presented in Figure 4b.
 The SST anomalies show a dipole pattern with cold anomalies at 15°N and warm anomalies at the equator prior to the genesis of western Indian Ocean MHWs.
-In Figure 4a, the region of cold SST anomalies can be observed north of the western Indian Ocean region a week prior to the MHWs initiation.
+In Figure 4a, the region of cold SST anomalies can be observed north of the western Indian Ocean region ten days prior to the MHWs initiation.
 The warm SST anomalies near the equator gradually become prominent as the MHW initiates.
-Interestingly, the cold SST anomalies at the north of the western Indian Ocean region peaks 35~40 days prior to the MHWs genesis.
-The meridional SST difference between the north (15°N) and western Indian Ocean region also peaks 30 days earlier to the genesis of MHWs (supplementary information Figure S3).

-These cold SST anomalies at 15°N and the meridional SST difference may have a significant role in reducing the strength of cross-equatorial wind flow (Figure 4b).
-The reduced wind speed not only reduces the air-sea fluxes (reduce evaporation) (Figure 4b) but also affects the strength of ocean currents, leading to decreased heat transport from the equator towards the north.
+Interestingly, the cold SST anomalies (up to -0.5° C) at the north of the western Indian Ocean region is maintained consistently from about a month (30 days) to almost a week (6 days) prior to the MHWs genesis.
+The meridional SST difference between the north (15°N) and western Indian Ocean region is also maintained during the same period prior to the genesis of MHWs (supplementary information Figure S4c, d).
+These cold SST anomalies at 15°N and the meridional SST difference may have a significant role in reducing the strength of cross-equatorial wind flow (Figure 4b and supplementary information S4).
+The reduced wind speed (up to -1 m/s during the pentad leading to the MHW onset) not only reduces the air-sea fluxes (reduce evaporation) (Figure 4b and supplementary information S4) but also affects the strength of ocean currents, leading to decreased heat transport from the equator towards the north.
 These factors contribute to the MHW formation in the particular region.
-One week prior to the MHWs genesis, the clear sky condition over the western Indian Ocean region due to the weak cross-equatorial flow and less evaporation increases downward solar radiation.
+Ten days prior to the MHWs genesis, the clear sky condition over the western Indian Ocean region due to the weak cross-equatorial flow and less evaporation increases downward solar radiation.
 The increase in downward solar radiation further increases the SST.
 Therefore, from the lead-lag time series and the spatial composites, we identify the role of reduced heat transport, decreased evaporation from the ocean surface, and increased downward short-wave radiation behind the MHWs genesis over the western Indian Ocean region.
-We find the release of upward sensible heat flux and latent heat flux from the ocean after 3-5 days of the MHWs genesis reduce the ocean temperature and play a vital role in the termination of MHWs events.
-This analysis is also done with ERA5 datasets, and spatial plots of all variables are shown in the supplementary information (Figure S1).
+We find the release of upward sensible heat flux and latent heat flux from the ocean after 3-5 days of the MHWs genesis reduce the ocean temperature and thereby the MHW intensity.

 To explore the ocean dynamics involved in the genesis of MHWs over the western Indian Ocean region, we performed an oceanic mixed layer heat budget analysis (Figure 6 a, b, c).
 We calculated the composites of the heat budget terms for the five days before the onset of MHWs (5-day average).
-The heat budget analysis is carried out for the MHWs between 1994-2015, based on the availability of hydrographic data.
+The heat budget analysis is carried out for the MHWs between 1994-2015, based on the availability of ocean potential temperature and salinity data.
 Figure 6a, b shows the role of the advection terms and the heat flux terms on the rate of change of SST in the western Indian Ocean region.
 In the advection term, the heat transport by the zonal ocean currents (the zonal advection term) is dominant compared to the meridional component.